20634 - LONG TERM INVESTMENTS AND PUBLIC PRIVATE PARTNERSHIPS

 - Group assignments

-- Guest speaker's talks (in class): with strategic or senior positions in Promotional Banks (such as the European Investment Bank), private companies that operate in crucial/strategic sectors for the achievement of economic and social development.
+- Guest speaker's talks: with the top management of Promotional Banks (such as the European Investment Bank), private companies that operate in crucial/strategic sectors for the achievement of economic and social development.

-- Case studies/Incidents (traditional): during each lesson students are engaged in the discussion of short cases/incidents, also sourced from daily news, to learn the real dynamics of long term investments and to develop deeper and hands-on knowledge.
+- Case studies/Incidents: during each lesson students are engaged in the discussion of short cases/incidents, also sourced from daily news, to learn the real dynamics of long term investments and to develop a deeper and hands-on knowledge.

 - Group and individual assignment: based on real-life facts/projects.